boguszjelinski/kaboot/README.md

   LCM pre-solver if the resulting model exceeds an assumed solver's limit.
 Solver produces better plans than LCM but time spent on finding optimal solutions, which theoretically means shorter overall wait time, causes longer ... wait time.
 A balance needs to be found.
-* models reduced by LCM are sent to GLPK solver via Python interface.
+* models reduced by LCM are sent to GLPK solver.
 * after all this effort 'routes' with 'legs' are created in the database, 'cab' and 'taxi_order' tables are updated - marked as 'assigned'.
   RestAPI clients receive this information - cabs begin to move, customers wait for notification that their cabs have